Science

 Physical performance and muscular strength

-Ashwagandha is also being studied for its effects on athletic performance , muscle strength and recovery. clinical evidence suggest a benefit in these areas, which corroborates its traditional use as a fortifying tonic:
+Ashwagandha is also being studied for its effects on sports performance, muscle strength and recovery. clinical evidence suggest a benefit in these areas, which supports its traditional use as a fortifying tonic :

 - A 2021 meta-analysis (12 trials, –13 quantitative studies) concluded that ashwagandha supplementation is more effective than placebo in improving several physical performance variables in healthy adults.

-Subgroup analyses showed positive effects on both strength and muscular power , as well as cardiorespiratory endurance (VO₂max) and reduced fatigue.
+Subgroup analyses showed positive effects on both muscle strength and power, that on thecardiorespiratory endurance (VO₂max) and reduced fatigue.
 In other words, across all studies, the ashwagandha groups improved their athletic performance more than the placebo groups.

 - Regarding muscle strength, several RCTs in young adults exercising have shown increased gains with ashwagandha.

-For example, a trial of men performing weight training reported that with 600 mg/day for 8 weeks , ashwagandha resulted in significant improvements in maximal strength – including greater increases in weight lifted on the bench press and leg press compared to placebo.
+For example, a trial of men performing weight training reported that with 600 mg/day for 8 weeks, ashwagandha led to significant improvements in maximal strength – including greater increases in weight lifted on the bench press and leg press compared to placebo.

 Additionally, this same trial noted a muscle hypertrophy more marked (increased arm circumference) and a decrease in muscle damage indicators (lower creatine kinase) in the ashwagandha group.